honzajavorek/honzajavorek.cz/content/2020-05-11_monitoring-performance-with-lighthouse-and-circleci.md

 checks = Pool(pool_size).map(check_url, get_urls(PUBLIC_DIR))
 ```

 Despite CircleCI declares 2 CPU, I decided to set the minimum pool size to 4, because if my extremely non-performant early 2015 laptop is able to spawn 4 parallel checks while simuntaneously running Firefox and Visual Studio Code, I bet the CircleCI container can do 4 too.
-And so far it seems it copes well!
+And so far it seems to cope well!
 Now the job takes 2m 18s.

 ## Summary